 Frequently Asked Questions

-Key industries include oil & gas, water and wastewater, building automation (HVAC systems), manufacturing, mining, and power generation.
+Key industries include manufacturing, oil & gas, water treatment, HVAC, and mining.

 Access the study in MULTIPLE FORMATS